codebox4chan/reikoAPI/README.md

 ## Overview

 Welcome to the CodeBox4Chan API!
-This open-source API seamlessly integrates with the CodeBox4Chan platform, providing developers with [briefly mention key features].
+This open-source API seamlessly integrates with the CodeBox4Chan platform, providing developers with [Free API].
 Released under the GNU General Public License v3, it ensures open availability and modifiability.

 ## Getting Started